junhe/wiscsee/README.md

 WiscSee runs your application, collects its block I/O trace, and later feeds the trace to WiscSim.

-WiscSee contains several demos to help you get started quickly.
-The demos show
+WiscSee contains several examples to help you get started quickly.
+The examples show

 - How to run your application in WiscSee
 - How to specify the file system you use